Semrig Thablam Rabjam

-Ms. Handberg, whom Tarab Tulku designated as his successor in 2004, continues to teach this approach to ancient Indo-Tibetan wisdom around the world, including in India and the United States.
-In 2002, Ms. Handberg assisted Tarab Tulku in convening the International Unity in Duality – Tendrel Conference in Munich, Germany, a meeting with the Dalai Lama as the keynote speaker where they explored the relationship between modern science and the inner wisdom of Tibetan Buddhism.
+In 2002, Lene Handberg assisted Tarab Tulku in convening the International Unity in Duality Tendrel Conference in Munich, Germany, a meeting with the Dalai Lama as the keynote speaker where they explored the relationship between modern science and the inner-science of Buddhism.

-A psychotherapist, she studied psychology and Tibetology at Copenhagen University.
-She holds a Semrig Thablam Rabjam degree (S.T.R./Dr. in Unity in Duality Eastern Inner Science of Mind and Phenomena and its Application).
-In addition to her role as the director of Education of Tarab Institute International, and continuing the writing and compilation of Tarab Tulku’s work, Ms. Handberg is President of Tarab Ling Association in Dehradun, India and overseeing the building of its large Study and Research Institute in India, Dehradun, which is intended also to be a meeting point for Ancient Inner Science and Modern Science.
+She studied psychology and Tibetology at Copenhagen University.
+She holds a Semrig Thablam Rabjam degree (S.T.R./Accomplishments in Unity in Duality eastern Inner-science and its Application).
+In addition to her role as the director of Education of Tarab Institute International and Tarab Ling, India, she continues the writing and compilation of Tarab Tulku’s work.